5 Native American tribes most feared by the US Army

 Kiowa Warriors at Fort Sill, 1872.

-An ally of the dreaded Comanche, the Kiowa were usually at war with anyone the Comanche went to war with, including the US Army.
-For 50 years, the Kiowa moved from the central United States westward to join the Comanche in raiding and trading from the American Southwest into Mexico, killing thousands.
+An ally of the dreaded Comanche, the Kiowa were usually at war with anyone the Comanche went to war with, including the United States Army.
+For 50 years, the Kiowa moved from the central United States westward to join their Comanche allies in raiding and trading from the American Southwest into Mexico, killing thousands.
 Even after most of the Kiowa moved to reservations in 1877, many warrior bands remained loose on the American frontier.

 cheyenne soldier part of native tribe